+Water therapy can be a wonderful addition to complement other forms of traditional and alternative treatment, from the standard medical procedures to the chiropractic, and there are many benefits of hydrotherapy.
 Hydrotherapy (which was also called hydropathy) encompasses a wide variety of therapies which are used in medicine, physical therapy, occupational therapy, and chiropractic care to utilize water for pain relief.
-This can be done by varying the water pressure or temperature, and it can employ massage or even “stimulate blood circulation”.
-It may be done with water jets, mineral baths, hot tubs, or cold plunge.1 It is thought that stimulating the nerves with heat, cold, and pressure can, in turn, stimulate the immune system, help with stress hormones, assist with digestion and circulation, and make pain sensitivity decrease.2
+This can be done by varying the water pressure or temperature, and it could employ massage or even “stimulate blood circulation”.
+It may be done with water jets, mineral baths, hot tubs, or cold plunge.1 It is thought that stimulating the nerves with heat, cold, and pressure can, in turn, stimulate the immune system, help regulate and control stress hormones, assist with digestion and circulation, and allow the patient’s pain and sensitivity to it decrease.2

 Types and Benefits of Hydrotherapy